 When I started this 14-Day Healthy Living Challenge, it wasn’t because I think I’m a health guru, that I want to be a nutritionist, or that I’m trying to be some health practitioner.
 The reality is that even when it comes to nutritionists, health gurus, and medical practitioners, everyone has his/her own opinion on what’s the perfect diet, based on his/her beliefs and school of thought.
 It’s silly, not to mention impossible, to come up with a diet that everyone can agree on.
 That’s why I never try to do this, but instead encourage everyone to find his/her best dietary habits and way of life.

 When I started this 14-Day Healthy Living Challenge, it’s because (1) I believe in healthy living, and (2) I want you to work toward your best health.
 Best health as defined by you yourself, achieved in your own way, in your own space, and in your own time.
-Here, PE is this platform for everyone to gather and work on their health/fitness goals together, while I share universal healthy living tasks such as eating more fruits and vegetables, being conscious of your calorie intake, and drinking sufficient water to create synergy in our healthy living efforts.
+Here, PE is a platform for everyone to gather and work on their health/fitness goals together, while I share universal healthy living tasks such as eating more fruits and vegetables, being conscious of your calorie intake, and drinking sufficient water to create synergy in our healthy living efforts.